BalzaniEdoardo/common-infrastructure/ideas.md

 Explore what could be the bareers preventing an infrastructure from becoming widely adoptable.

-**Financial Barriers**
-- Are there high costs associated with adopting or maintaining platform?
-- Are there cheaper or open-source alternatives that labs are using?
-- Is there a perception that the platform doesn't offer value for its cost?

-**Trust and Data Security**
-- Are labs concerned about the security of their data on the platform?
-- Are there clear guidelines and measures on data privacy and user rights?

 ## Concluding Remarks
 - Recap of the primary challenges identified and solutions discussed.
 - Action items: Steps to be taken after the session, responsibilities, and timelines.